CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 Resolving DNS servers, on the other hand, usually process requests from within the institution's internal network.
 Once they have the domain information they need, they, like Advertising DNS servers, provide the answer.
 Otherwise, Resolving DNS servers will not direct to another DNS server, but will inherit the name resolution itself.

 DNS servers that can answer requests using their own zone information are said to be authoritative.
-If a DNS server receives a request that is not related to its own zone (s) and does not have any information in the cache, a DNS server can respond in three ways:
+If a DNS server receives a request that does not affect its own zone (s), and it does not have any information in the cache, a DNS server can respond in three ways:

 * Delegation Delegation means that some of the domain name space information has been swapped out to a subdomain.
 For example, if the DNS server receives a request for bund.de, the DNS server will forward the request to the appropriate DNS server.
 Since a DNS server must know all the DNS servers responsible for the delegated zones, it can forward the request directly to the responsible DNS servers.
 * Resolution via root name serversThere are a total of 13 root DNS servers.
 These root DNS servers have stored which DNS servers are authoritative for the top-level domains.
 If the data you want is outside the managed domain and there is no data in the cache, you must start a recursive resolution, starting with the root name servers.
 This behavior corresponds to a resolving DNS server.